 These are automatic translation tools available on the Internet, increasing offered by:

 - search engines,

 In most cases, free online translators are readily available, among the most popular tools being Google Translate and Bing Translator, along with many others.

 Polysemy, homonymy, metaphor, idiom

-While in the case of homonymy, the various meanings of a word are as a rule unrelated, in the case of a metaphor, the term (s) may refer to one thing by mentioning some another thing, exploiting some form of:
+In the case of a metaphor, the term (s) may refer to one thing by mentioning some other, exploiting some form of: